nitya/learnlabs-contoso-real-estate/Instructions/Glossary/terms.md

 ---
 section:
     title: 'Terms & Concepts'
-    description: Terminology Used In Contoso Real Estate.
+    description: Glossary of core terminology and concepts used in Contoso Real Estate
 ---